 $ docker-machine ssh docker.local

-Our VirtualBox Docker Host is now ready & we can manage docker hosts with docker machine command.
+Our VirtualBox Docker Host is now ready & we can manage docker hosts with the docker-machine command.

 Now let's discuss some useful docker commands,